cdelaof26/libBasicUI/README.md

 - Added `ONE_WORD_ICON_BUTTON` button scheme to ImageButton among other minor fixes
 - Fixed `Menu` items not setting the right foreground color
 - Implemented `enabled` property for `NumberSelector`
-- Minimum and maximum values are not longer final in `ProgressBar` class
+- Minimum and maximum values are no longer final in `ProgressBar` class
 - `Slider` now is capable of modifying `NumberSelector` value
 - `TextField` would not longer react to clicks if hover is visible and it's clicked
 - New methods added to LibUtilities